Sugar873/Sugar873.github.io/pages/projects.md

     </ul>
     <h5>Experiments and Results</h5>
     <ul>
-    <li>Incident Handling: An electrical fire incident led to a shift in focus to simulation-based testing, using Gazebo and RVIZ for visualization and performance analysis.
-For more information the incident report is listed at the bottom of this project</li>
+    <li>Incident Handling: An electrical fire incident, caused by a manufacturer's fault, led to a shift in focus to simulation-based testing.
+The faulty bot had been recalled, but the university did not receive the notification.
+Despite this setback, our team remained resilient and adapted quickly.
+Utilizing Gazebo and RVIZ for visualization and performance analysis, we managed to build and execute the simulation from scratch in under a month.
+For more information, the detailed incident report is listed at the bottom of this project.</li>
         <figure style="display: flex; flex-direction: column; align-items: center;">
             <img src="/assets/images/robot_on_fire.jpg" alt="Image of Highwonder JetAuto" width="250" height="250">
             <figcaption>Hiwonder JetAuto Self Combusting</figcaption>